CINCINNATI (FOX19) - The flooded Ohio River has yet to crest and that means many roads and some businesses remain closed.

 - Markland Dam: 50.6 feet Wednesday night

-Once the Ohio River crests, it is expected to fall Thursday and Friday and faster through the weekend.
+Once the Ohio River crests in Cincinnati Thursday morning, it is expected to fall Friday night into Sunday and faster through the weekend.

 See a spelling or grammar error in our story?
 Click here to report it.
 Please include title of story.